theAnuragMishra/cfgen/README.md

 This is a codeforces contest scraper that creates a directory for a contest with subdirectories for the problems in the contest.

+> [!WARNING]
+> Codeforces have started to deny requests not made directly from browsers.
+This makes `cfgen` fail trying to get contest info.
+I'll look for a fix if possible.

 ## Installation

 ### Via script